hbk16/nuclei_detection/README.md

 Prediction Probability (the metric adopted by the challenge organizer) of 0.79 [0.75, 0.82] on the validation set.

 ## Dependencies
-Python3
+Python3.5
 [Scikit-images](https://scikit-image.org/)
 [OpenCV](https://pypi.org/project/opencv-python/)
 [MATLAB Engine API for Python](https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html)
 [GLCM_Features4](https://ww2.mathworks.cn/matlabcentral/fileexchange/22354-glcm_features4-m-vectorized-version-of-glcm_features1-m-with-code-changes)
 (Make sure that the function `GLCM_Features4` is within your MATLAB Path)
 [Scikit-learn](https://scikit-learn.org)
 Standard scientific Python stack: `NumPy, Pandas, SciPy, Matplotlib`
+(Make sure that you are using the latest version compatible with Python3.5)

 ## How to run
 1. Download the dataset from  http://spiechallenges.cloudapp.net/competitions/14 and copy the images to the